 As part of our commitment to protecting human rights, Hyatt takes a zero tolerance stance on human trafficking within our sphere of influence.
 We recognize that the hospitality industry can play an important role in preventing the exploitation of vulnerable people, especially children.
 The following are some of the ways that we express our commitment to combating human trafficking:

 - Mandatory global human trafficking training program for managed hotels.
 Human trafficking training is a Hyatt brand standard and we make our training available for our franchise partners.
-In 2015, approximately, 55,000 of our colleagues were required to take the training, which is integrated into Hyatt’s onboarding process and compliance training.

 - Hyatt worked in partnership with the International Tourism Partnership and our industry partners to develop the International Tourism Partnership’s (ITP’s) Position Statement on Human Trafficking.